Edward Wightman: Condemned by King James I

 Wightman set about putting together a compendium of his theology for his upcoming hearing and defence.
-Perhaps thinking that he would at least be allowed time to plead his case, he delivered copies of it to members of the clergy in an effort to shore up support.
-But then, perhaps as a last resort, he delivered a copy to King James I, a move that would ultimately seal his fate.
+Perhaps thinking that he would at least be allowed time to plead his case, he delivered copies of it to members of the clergy in an effort to shore up support but, perhaps as a last resort, he delivered a copy to King James I, a move that would ultimately seal his fate.
 No copy survives.

 James I came to the English throne in 1603, "thinking himself a competent judge of religious questions and disposed to take seriously his title of 'Defender of the Faith'".
 Since 1607 he had been engaged in a battle of books with Roman Catholic apologists over the Oath of Allegiance, both personally and by encouraging others to write in his defence.
 "One of the central planks of the king's case was the preservation of his catholic orthodoxy through his adherence to the three great creeds of the church, the Apostles', the Nicene and the Athanasian".

 Wightman was fully aware of the king's firmly orthodox stance, yet he set about to combat both his State and Church.
 Of the handful of fragments of his defence treatise that have survived, he refers to the doctrine and "heresies of the Nicolaitan;... most of all hated and abhorred of God himself ... the common received faith contained in those three inventions of man, commonly called the Three Creeds ... the [Apostles'], Nicene and Athanasius Creed, which faith within these 1600 years past hath prevailed in the world".

 Wightman had by now isolated himself from all orthodox groups, calling into question many tenets of orthodox belief, arguing "that the baptizing of infants is an abominable custom ... the practice of the Sacraments as they are now used in the Church of England are according to Christ his Institution ... [and affirming that] only the sacrament of baptism [is] to be administered in water to converts of sufficient age of understanding converted from infidelity to the faith".

-But what finally spelled his end was his public rejection of Trinitarianism.
-It was presumably on these points that he so vehemently rejected the formulae of the Nicene Creed of 325 and the subsequent Athanasian Creed of 381.
+However what finally spelled his end was his public rejection of Trinitarianism.
+It was presumably on these points that he so vehemently rejected the formulae of the Nicene Creed of 325 and the Athanasian Creed of 381.
 He claimed that the doctrine of the Trinity was a total fabrication, stating that Christ was only a man "and a mere Creature and not both God and man in one person...
 [Although this did not mean that Christ was a man like all others but] only a perfect man without sin".
 King James was by now more set than ever in securing the execution of Wightman, since in the intervening years he had launched a dual campaign against heresy at home and abroad.

-Summary of charges by the Commission
+Trial and death

 Edward Wightman's examination and hearing was addressed in 16 points: